 Set up your computer in the best possible work area that suits your needs and habits.
-For more information, see Chapter 2, "Arranging your workspace," on page 3
+For more information, see Chapter 2, "Arranging your workspace," on page 3.

-Installing the vertical stand
+Installing the vertical stand on some models

-Depending on your computer, a vertical stand can be used to place your computer in the vertical position.
+A vertical stand can be used to place your computer in the vertical position.
 If your computer comes with a vertical stand, do the following to install the stand: